 Three thousand people of different denominations praised the Lord’s providence over people who were once displaced but now have emerged as a crucial part of the nation’s fabric.

 In 1911, missionaries came to Vietnam from C&MA and various other organizations.
 In 2010, Pastor Nguyen co-chaired a multi-denominational committee to honor their foundations.
 This brought many denominations to praise together in the Crystal Cathedral in Garden Grove, California, on July 2, 2011.

 Pastor Nguyen reflects on how that panoramic photo showed that despite the challenges of the diaspora, people planted churches wherever they went — the United States, Australia, Canada, Europe, and within the homeland.
-His culminating leadership on the steering committee shows Pastor Nguyen’s testament to bringing God’s glory to the forefront throughout his time as
+His culminating leadership on the steering committee shows Pastor Nguyen’s testament to bringing God’s glory to the forefront throughout his time as `district superintendent.

 Despite the challenges of the diaspora, people planted churches wherever they went.

 Pastor Nguyen’s influence is no doubt a pillar of faith and has insurmountable future implications.
 I can hear the photos rustle now with each story told as markers of our faith history, where tragedy begot the beauty of thousands gathered to worship, but built a section of the body of Christ here in the United States and abroad.

 With a chuckle, he boldly states that the new bridge of today is the second generation.
 He recognizes the generational nuances that are impacting this challenge but ends our time calling us, the next generation, to: “Remember where you’ve come from, find how the Lord wants you to say ‘yes’ and live it out to the fullest.”

 “Remember where you’ve come from, find how the Lord wants you to say ‘yes’ and live it out to the fullest.”